 Drink lots of water or other fluids (at least 10 glasses a day) during an attack.
 This will loosen lung secretions and make it easier to breathe.
 If you have heart or kidney disease, check with your doctor before you drink extra fluids.

 Take prescribed medicine exactly at the times advised.
 If you take an inhaled medicine to help with breathing, don't use it more than once every 4 hours, unless told to do so.
-If prescribed an antibiotic or prednisone, take all of the medicine, even if you are feeling better after a few days.
+If prescribed an antibiotic or prednisone, take all of the medicine as directed, even if you are feeling better after a few days.

 Don't smoke.
 Also avoid being exposed to secondhand smoke.

-If you were given an inhaler, use it exactly as directed.
+If you were given a bronchodilator inhaler, use it exactly as directed.
+It's' important to always use the correct techniques when using bronchodilator inhalers.
 If you need to use it more often than prescribed, your condition may be getting worse.
 Contact your healthcare provider.

 Follow up with your healthcare provider, or as advised.

-If you are age 65 or older, have a chronic lung disease or condition that affects your immune system, or you smoke, ask your healthcare provider about getting a pneumococcal vaccine, as well as a yearly flu shot (influenza vaccine).
+If you're age 65 or older, have a chronic lung disease or condition that affects your immune system, or you smoke, ask your provider about the 2 available pneumococcal vaccines.
+Ask if 1 or both of the vaccines are best for you based on your health condition.
+Also talk with your provider about the importance of getting a yearly flu shot (influenza vaccine).

 Call your healthcare provider right away if any of these occur:

-You need to use your inhalers more often than usual
+You need to use your inhalers more often than normal